AwesomeMonday/awesomemonday.github.io/_posts/2022-04-25-Accenture-Data-Analysis.md

   count(category, sort = TRUE) %>%
   View()

-# top 5 categories by content category
+# top 5 categories by content counts, but are they the 5 most popular?
 content %>%
   mutate(category = fct_lump(category, 5)) %>%
   group_by(category) %>%